 - The D.E. hive is a square box with a capacity of 11 frames.
 This has been established as an excellent size that bees find easier to live in.
 The queen can easily fill up the combs thanks to this square box.
 It is also worth mentioning that honeybees do not easily swarm when on this beehive.

 - It is similar to the British National hives though it is much larger.

 - The frame orientation system eliminates the need to break frames loose while working or inspecting the brood or hive.
-This translates to least distraction of honey bees thus eliminating any potential aggression from the bees.
+This translates to the least distraction of honeybees thus eliminating any potential aggression from the bees.

-- It features long end bars that make handling of frames a breeze.
+- It features long end bars that make handling frames a breeze.

 - The D.E. hive components are not standard and that means they are not interchangeable with others.